equitymarkets/7North/README.md

 Micro benefits:
-* Existing traffic provides a natural market for project
+* Existing traffic, hospital, theater, and colleges provide a natural market for project
 * Resort-qualities bring in medium- to high-net worth clientele for a relatively affordable resort experience

 Macro benefits: